 Few Uber Eats drivers are aware that property tax on your car is an expense.
 This means that the business portion of your property taxes on your car can be claimed as a business expense.

 Other costs that constitute your actual expenses are auto insurance, maintenance, new tires, vehicle depreciation etc.

 Along with using your car, you also use your smartphone as an Uber Eats driver.
 This means that at least part of your phone or data plan is a business expense and does not count towards your Uber Eats taxes.

 Adulting is a survival skill when you live in today’s world.
 Nothing is certain.
 None of us saw the pandemic coming.
 Part of being an adult is to be prepared.
 Luckily, some things in life are a guarantee.
 Growing older, losing touch with friends, and moving on to the next thing are all guaranteed to happen.
 So are taxes!

 We recommend having a plan for when tax season arrives.
 It may not be the easiest of times, but you’ll get through it.
-In the meantime, if you ever find yourself in a financial fix, or strapped for cash, let us help you!
+In the meantime, learn more about loans for gig workers.
+If you ever find yourself in a financial fix, or strapped for cash, let us help you!